MosesPWalker/SimpleSpeedDirectHUD/README.md

 The app is specifically utilizing the iPhone's built-in GPS and motion sensors, which are considered a more privacy-focused approach as they do not rely on external location data collection.

 No data sharing:
 The app does not share any of the collected data with third-parties for advertising or other purposes.
-Note: How to check app privacy on your iPhone: Go to Settings > Privacy & Security (This is where you can manage which apps have access to your location, contacts, photos, and other data > App Privacy Report: You can also access a detailed report showing how apps are using your data by going to Settings > Privacy & Security > App Privacy Report.
+Note: How to check app privacy on your iPhone: Go to Settings > Privacy & Security (This is where you can manage which apps have access to your location, contacts, photos, and other data > App Privacy Report: You can also access a detailed report showing how apps are using your data by going to Settings > Privacy & Security > App Privacy Report).

+You are solely responsible for your driving safety.
+Use Simple Speed Direct & HUD at your own risk and always obey traffic laws.
+Road signs and traffic laws always take precedence.
+Simple Speed Direct & HUD ("App") is a tool, not a replacement for real-world road information.
+The information displayed by Simple Speed Direct & HUD should not be considered a substitute for the actual road conditions, including signs, signals, and instructions from authorities.

+Prioritize safe driving.
+Always be alert and follow traffic laws.
+Avoid any distractions, including using Simple Speed Direct & HUD for non-navigation purposes.

+Simple Speed Direct & HUD provides non-real-time data, which may not always be accurate or up-to-date. the App Developer ("AD") disclaims any warranty regarding the reliability of this information.

+To provide location-based features, Simple Speed Direct & HUD uses GPS and other device data.
+None of this data is intended for use beyond the app and is not shared.

+We do not guarantee that Simple Speed Direct & HUD will meet your specific needs or be free of defects.

+We do not guarantee that Simple Speed Direct & HUD will meet your specific needs or be error-free.
+You assume all risks associated with using the app.

+You are solely responsible for using Simple Speed Direct & HUD and complying with all applicable laws while using the app.
+We are not liable for any issues or damages arising from your use of the app.

+We are not liable for any damages, losses, or costs arising from your use of Simple Speed Direct & HUD, including but not limited to:
+Loss of data or profits
+Device damage or malfunction
+Errors or inaccuracies in the app
+Any actions or omissions by our staff
+Your reliance on the app's content
+Your sole remedy is limited to disuse of the app and/or correcting any errors or malfunctions in the app.

+Notice: By using Simple Speed Direct & HUD, you assume all risk of personal injury or other damage that may occur during or as a result of using the app.

+We strongly recommend securely mounting your device to your vehicle using commercially available products.
+In an accident, an unsecured device could cause serious injury to you or your passengers.
+A dash mat or mount may not sufficient to prevent the device from shifting during a collision.
+Refrain from using Simple Speed Direct & HUD if not securely mounted or inappropriate  for you specific vehicle.

+App Developer (AD) may, at its sole discretion, modify, adapt, or change Simple Speed Direct & HUD, including its features, functionality, user interface, design, content, and availability.
+You waive any claims related to such changes or their potential consequences.

+AD may change these Terms at any time.
+We'll post a notice on the App Store of version updates if we make significant changes.
+By continuing to use Simple Speed Direct & HUD, you agree to the updated Terms.